tylerbcrawford/monsterr-media-server/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
 * Consider starting the commit message with an applicable emoji:
     * 🎨 `:art:` when improving the format/structure of the code
     * 🐛 `:bug:` when fixing a bug